 Also in SEPTEMBER, the Information Commissioners Office (ICO) gave advice to an IODPA member regarding his former force retaining full medical notes ‘just in case’ they might be needed The ICO advised that this was excessive retention of sensitive personal data and Avon and Somerset Constabulary was asked to return all medical notes back to the pensioner.

-This was and instance of the ICO looking at the full facts and giving a reasonable and fair decision which affects all forces.
+This was an instance of the ICO looking at the full facts and giving reasonable and advice, which should in theory apply to all forces.
 The ICO’s advice gave hope to a number of former officers that they could also ask for their personal and sensitive data to be returned to them.
 Sadly, many pensioners are still in dispute with their former forces over this issue.

 NOVEMBER saw IODPA’s first collaboration with another charity, Upledger.
 Five IODPA members who suffer with PTSD went on an intensive five day therapy course which has helped them to develop ways of living with their mental injury.
 All who attended report that the course was extremely beneficial and has helped them immensely moving forward.